Know when to take it easy and when to take it off

 However, if you’re experiencing muscle aches, chills, or nausea (and the urge to throw up because Coach Colby asked you to do a lot of burpees doesn’t count), it’s good to sit this day out.

 Keep in mind, that this is a really general rule.
 If you have any underlying health conditions, it’s always good to consult a physician or to play it safe and take a rest until you’re fully recovered.

 There are obviously a lot of benefits that come with exercising regularly, but exercising while sick, maybe not so much.

-If you’re feeling good and are smart about your working capacity consider perusing Tempo's low-impact mobility and recovery workouts to get some activity in without too much stress (not spiking the heart rate for example) on the body, chances are you’ll be fine.
+If you’re feeling good and are smart about your working capacity consider perusing Tempo's low-impact total body mobility and recovery workouts to get some activity in without too much stress (not spiking the heart rate for example) on the body, chances are you’ll be fine.
 If you decide to push it a bit harder, just keep in mind, the immediate benefits of a tough training session may not outweigh the longer-term detriment to your health.